secretsignal/ggj2017/README.md

 Huge thank you to Mahdi Dibaiee for sharing his original node-games project.

 This is a dirty hack of his excellent node-games project.
-If this game catches anyone's attention I recommend checking out his project: https://github.com/mdibaiee/node-games
+I recommend checking out his project: https://github.com/mdibaiee/node-games

 ## Notes
 This works for me, on my mac, using both iterm 2 and terminal.